atomisthq/docs/docs/reference-docs/rug.md

 end
 ```

 We can escape to JavaScript to compute the value of any expression, or perform a do manipulation.
 A JavaScript expression is enclosed in curly braces.
-The following example builds the string to be appended using JavaScript.
+The following example builds the string to be appended using JavaScript:

 ```
 editor AppendToFile